 Salt to taste

-Brown ground beef (if using) with onions and garlic in olive oil.
+Brown ground beef or turkey (if using) with onions and garlic in olive oil.
 Then add spices, beans, tomato sauce, diced tomatoes, juice, and salt.

 Simmer on low heat for two to three hours, stirring regularly.
 If you’re not eating it right away, store chili in the fridge or freeze it for later consumption.